Reenadivya/devchallenegs-teampage/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- See my Demo here --> <a href="https://stirring-axolotl-f728ea.netlify.app">
+- See my Demo here --> https://stirring-axolotl-f728ea.netlify.app

 - If you want to learn how to be a responsive web developer this project will sure give you a good start to this.
 Had to wreck my brain but worked it out in the end.